smlbrd/wren-nc-news-api/README.md

 ---

-This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)
+This portfolio project was built by [Wren Hawthorne](https://github.com/smlbrd) as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)